Financial-Times/o-table/README.md

 #### Disable sort on one or more columns

-Adding `data-o-table-heading-disable-sort` to a table column heading with disable and hide the sort interface on that column heading.
+Adding `data-o-table-heading-disable-sort` to a table column heading will disable and hide the sort interface on that column heading.
 This is useful for columns of a table which do not provide sortable data, such as an edit button related to the data in its row.

 ```html
 <table class="o-table" data-o-component="o-table">